 RISK FACTORS 5

-OVERVIEW OF THE PROGRAMME 53
+OVERVIEW OF THE PROGRAMME 55

-DOCUMENTS INCORPORATED BY REFERENCE 65
+DOCUMENTS INCORPORATED BY REFERENCE 67

-IMPORTANT INFORMATION RELATING TO THE USE OF THIS PROSPECTUS AND OFFERS OF INSTRUMENTS GENERALLY 67
+IMPORTANT INFORMATION RELATING TO THE USE OF THIS PROSPECTUS AND OFFERS OF INSTRUMENTS GENERALLY 70

-SIZE OF THE PROGRAMME 68
+SIZE OF THE PROGRAMME 71

-TERMS AND CONDITIONS OF THE INSTRUMENTS 69
+TERMS AND CONDITIONS OF THE INSTRUMENTS 72

-PROVISIONS RELATING TO THE INSTRUMENTS WHILST IN GLOBAL FORM 122
+PROVISIONS RELATING TO THE INSTRUMENTS WHILST IN GLOBAL FORM 132

-FORM OF FINAL TERMS 127
+FORM OF FINAL TERMS 137

+APPLICABLE PRICING SUPPLEMENT 149

-USE OF PROCEEDS 156
+USE OF PROCEEDS 169

-EUROBANK ERGASIAS S.A 157
+EUROBANK ERGASIAS S.A 170

-REGULATION AND SUPERVISION OF BANKS IN THE HELLENIC REPUBLIC 190
+REGULATION AND SUPERVISION OF BANKS IN THE HELLENIC REPUBLIC 202

-RISK MANAGEMENT 249
+RISK MANAGEMENT 262

-THE BANKING SECTOR AND THE ECONOMIC CRISIS IN GREECE 268
+THE BANKING SECTOR AND THE ECONOMIC CRISIS IN GREECE 285

-ERB HELLAS PLC 274
+ERB HELLAS PLC 292

-ERB HELLAS (CAYMAN ISLANDS) LIMITED 276
+ERB HELLAS (CAYMAN ISLANDS) LIMITED 294

-FORM OF THE DEED OF GUARANTEE 278
+FORM OF THE DEED OF GUARANTEE 296

-TAXATION 286
+TAXATION 304

-SUBSCRIPTION AND SALE 297
+SUBSCRIPTION AND SALE 315

-GENERAL INFORMATION 301
+GENERAL INFORMATION 319

 In connection with the issue of any Tranche of Instruments, the Dealer or Dealers (if any) named as the Stabilising Institution(s) (or persons acting on behalf of any Stabilising Institution(s)) in the applicable Final Terms may over-allot Instruments or effect transactions with a view to supporting the market price of the Instruments at a level higher than that which might otherwise prevail.
-However, there is no assurance that the Stabilising Institution(s) (or persons acting on behalf of a Stabilising Institution) will undertake stabilisation action.
-Any stabilisation action may begin on or after the date on which adequate public disclosure of the terms of the offer of the relevant Tranche of Instruments is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the relevant Tranche of Instruments and 60 days after the date of the allotment of the relevant Tranche of Instruments.
+However, stabilisation may not necessarily occur.
+Any stabilisation action may begin on or after the date on which adequate public disclosure of the terms of the offer of the relevant Tranche of Instruments is made and, if begun, may cease at any time, but it must end no later than the earlier of 30 days after the issue date of the relevant Tranche of Instruments.
 Any such stabilisation action or over-allotment must be conducted by the relevant Stabilising Institution(s) (or person(s) acting on behalf of any Stabilising Institution(s)) in accordance with all applicable laws and rules.